django/channels/docs/generics.rst

 --------

 Instead of make routes by ``route_class`` you may use ``as_route`` shortcut.
-This function take route filters (:ref:`filters`) as kwargs and return ``route_class``.
+This function takes route filters (:ref:`filters`) as kwargs and return ``route_class``.
 For example::

     from . import consumers